Conveyancing

 FAQs About Conveyancing

-Conveyancing is the legal process of transferring ownership of a property from one person to another.
-In Western Australia, this process includes various tasks and legal responsibilities to make sure property transactions go smoothly and follow the law.
+Conveyancing is the legal process of transferring property ownership.
+In Western Australia, it involves various tasks to ensure property transactions are smooth and legally sound.

-Q3: What are the different stages of conveyancing process?
+Q3: What are the stages of the conveyancing process?

 2. Exchange of Contracts